 He did his medical and postgraduate training at McGill University, where his interest in renal disease in pregnancy and homotransplantation culminated in the very first delivery of a baby from a mother who had received a deceased donor kidney transplant.
 Read More

 Serge Gauthier, MD

 Medical studies at Université de Montréal, Neurology training at McGill University, Research Fellowship at Prof. Theodore L. Sourkes laboratory, Allen Memorial Institute, Montreal.
 Clinical investigator and staff neurologist at the Montreal Neurological Hospital and Institute (1976-1986), Director of the McGill Centre for Studies in Aging (1986-1996), Senior Scientist of the CIHR-Rx&D program (1997-2007).
 Read More

 José A. Morais, MD

 Dr. Morais holds a MD degree from the University of Montreal (1987) and completed a specialty in Internal Medicine and Geriatrics at McGill University, Canada.
 He went on to complete a 3-year Research Fellowship in Nutrition and Metabolism at McGill Nutrition Centre.
 Since 1996, he is an independent clinician-investigator based at the Research Institute of the McGill University Health Centre (MUHC) – Crabtree Nutrition Laboratory, Montreal, Canada.
 He is Professor of Medicine, McGill University.
 Read More

 Howard Bergman, MD

-Professor Bergman is Chair of the Department of Family Medicine and Professor of Family Medicine, Medicine, and Oncology at McGill University where he was the first Dr. Joseph Kaufmann Professor of Geriatric Medicine from 2001-2015.
-He is Special Advisor (International) to the Dean of the Faculty of Medicine.
+Professor Bergman is Assistant Dean, International Affairs, Faculty of Medicine and Health Sciences and Professor of Family Medicine, Medicine, and Oncology at McGill University where he was the first Dr. Joseph Kaufmann Professor of Geriatric Medicine from 2001-2015.
+He was Chair of the Department of Family Medicine from 2012-2019.
 He is a Fellow of the Canadian Academy of Health Sciences (CAHS).
 Read More

 Abraham Fuks, MD